Adversarial Risk via Optimal Transport and Optimal Couplings: Introduction

 \subsection{Our contributions}

-In this paper, we consider two types of adversaries: (i) data perturbing and (ii) distribution perturbing.
-We primarily focus on the binary classification setting under $0-1$ loss function.
-We answer Question~\ref{q_1} by providing {\em universal} bounds for adversarial risk under the two notions of adversaries that are agnostic to the classifier.
+In this paper, we consider \emph{data perturbing adversaries} that manipulate sampled data points, and \emph{distribution perturbing adversaries} that manipulate the data generating distribution itself.
+We show that these two adversaries are closely related and establish the precise relationship between them.
+We primarily focus on the binary classification setting under $0$-$1$ loss function.
+We answer Question~\ref{q_1} by providing algorithm-independent bounds for adversarial risk that are agnostic to the classifier.
 We answer Question~\ref{q_2} by deriving the optimal adversarial classifier in some special settings, and by providing bounds on the deviation of the optimal adversarial classifier from the standard optimal classifier in more general settings.
 Our contributions are listed below.

-\begin{enumerate} \item We provide a new and simple proof for the characterization of optimal adversarial risk for $0-1$ loss functions in terms of an optimal transport cost between the two data generating distributions, where the transport cost is given by $c_\epsilon(x, x') = \1\{d(x,x')>2\epsilon\}$ and $\epsilon$ is the perturbation budget of the adversary.
-This is analogous to the optimal risk (i.e., Bayes risk) for binary classification in the standard setting, which is a function of the total variation distance between the two data generating distributions, which in turn is also an optimal transport cost with transport cost $c_0(x, x') = \1\{d(x,x')>0\}$.
-This completely answers Question~\ref{q_1} for this setting.
-Our proof establishes connections between adversarial machine learning and well-known results in the theory of optimal transport.
+\begin{itemize} \item[(1)] We resolve Question~\ref{q_1} in the binary classification with 0-1 loss setting by deriving a formula for the optimal adversarial risk in terms of an optimal transport cost between the two data distribution.
+Our proof is novel and simple and connects adversarial machine learning to well-known results in optimal transport theory.

-\item We propose a novel coupling strategy that achieves the proposed optimal transport cost between the two class-conditional densities for several univariate distributions like Gaussian, triangular and uniform.
-Using the analysis of optimal couplings, we obtain the optimal adversarial classifiers for these settings.
-This answers Question~\ref{q_2} in these settings, and shows how the decision boundary of the optimal classifier changes in the presence of adversaries.
-In certain cases, we show that the decision boundary can change arbitrarily, even for small changes in the adversary budget $\epsilon$.
+\item[(2)] We construct optimal couplings for the optimal transport cost from (1) when the two data distributions are univariate normal, uniform over intervals, and triangular.
+We resolve Question~\ref{q_2} in these cases by determining the optimal adversarial classifiers using the optimal couplings.
+Our results indicate that the decision boundary can be sensitive to the adversary's budget.

-\item Using our analysis for $0-1$ loss, we obtain the exact optimal risk attainable for a range of adversarial budgets under $\ell_2$-norm and $\ell_\infty$-norm perturbation of data, for several real-world datasets, namely CIFAR10, MNIST, Fashion-MNIST, and SVHN.
-In addition, we analyze Gaussian mixture distributions based on these datasets and compute lower bounds on the optimal adversarial risk for them.
-These bounds indicate the optimal adversarial error achievable with data augmentation using Gaussian perturbations.
+\item[(3)] We calculate the optimal adversarial risk for the CIFAR10, MNIST, Fashion-MNIST, and SVHN datasets.
+We perform a similar calculation for data-augmented versions of these datasets.
+The non-zero values resulting from these calculations highlight the impossibility of being completely accurate---even on the training set---in adversarial settings.